 Mia Krampl Wins Olympic Invite For Slovenia

-Mia Krampl in third ended up walking away with the Slovenian invite to the 2020 Tokyo Olympics in an incredibly close but very well deserved win.
+Mia Krampl in third ended up walking away with the Slovenian invite to the 2021 Olympic Climbing event in Tokyo in an incredibly close but very well deserved win.
 An excellent competition and both of the climbers finished out a stressful day in great style.

 IFSC Toulouse 2019 Final Results